The Tripod of the Celestron TravelScope 70

 If you go in with the correct expectations (objects will be dim and gray) and look for the right objects (look for objects in guides for small telescopes and binoculars, rather than the famously named nebula you’ve seen in pictures), the telescope can work just fine for deep sky viewing from a suburban or darker sky.
 In a rural sky, it’d be powerful enough to see every one of the Messier objects.
 I find that it’s much easier to find and appreciate deep sky objects in a small scope after you’ve gotten familiar with deep sky observing in a larger telescope.
 But there’s no reason you can’t start small if you set your expectations right.

-As I write this, there were no planets worth looking at (Mars is a dot in even the largest telescopes), so the only high-resolution tests I could put the telescope through were of double stars and the Moon.
+As I write this, there are no planets worth looking at (Mars is a dot in even the largest telescopes), so the only high-resolution tests I could put the telescope through were of double stars and the Moon.

 At high power, the focuser is loose enough to reveal a bit of image shift as you rack the focuser in and out.
 Without shimming the focuser, this means maintaining good collimation will be difficult.
-Other than that, the focuser isn’t wobbly or loose and even at high power, I can find best focus pretty easily.
+Other than that, the focuser isn’t wobbly or loose, and even at high power, I can find best focus pretty easily.

 With the 45-degree prism, the Moon was aesthetically pretty at low powers but a bit of a rainbow mess at 40x and higher.
-With the mirror diagonal, the Moon became much sharper and you could really begin to appreciate its features.
-I found the 40mm sub-aperture-mask dustcap it comes with wasn’t really needed, it’s plenty sharp enough even at 67x, and there’s no chromatic aberration noticeable until you overpower the scope to about 167x.
+With the mirror diagonal, the moon became much sharper and you could really begin to appreciate its features.
+I found the 40mm sub-aperture-mask dustcap it comes with wasn’t really needed; it’s plenty sharp enough even at 67x, and there’s no chromatic aberration noticeable until you overpower the scope to about 167x.
 (Maximum useful power would be around 100-130x) It held its own against a cheap 70mm long-focus achromat and the ShortTube 80.

-At one point while observing, I dropped the telescope about 5 feet onto the floor.
+At one point, while observing, I dropped the telescope about 5 feet onto the floor.
 There seems to have been no damage.
 The story might’ve been different on concrete, but I like the scope enough that I don’t want to intentionally drop-test it.